minio/go-cv/README.md

 ## Examples

-Provide several extensive examples demonstrating the use of go-cv.
+See the samples directory for several examples such as face detection, motion detection, contour detection etc.

 ## Performance comparison